kyungrae/study/designing-data-intensive-applications/part1.md

 Both questions require performance numbers, performance numbers can vary and may be values such as response time, throughput, and more.

-We need to think of response time not as a single value, but as a distribution of values.High percentiles of response time(tail latencies) are important because they directly affect the user's experience of the service.
+We need to think of response time not as a single value, but as a distribution of values.
+High percentiles of response time(tail latencies) are important because they directly affect the user's experience of the service.

 When generating load artificially in order to test the scalability of a system, the load generating client needs to keep sending requests independently of the response time.